-To support the ongoing maintenance of each educator's professional knowledge and understanding, approved providers could use the service's regular performance review cycle to evaluate staff performance and identify individual learning and development goals.
+Educators continually seek ways to build their professional knowledge and skills and develop learning communities (Early Years Learning Framework for Australia; Framework for School Age Care).
+To support the ongoing maintenance of each educator's professional knowledge and understanding, approved providers could use the service's regular performance review cycle to evaluate staff performance, critically reflect on practice with educators, and identify individual learning and development goals.
 Performance planning and evaluation can help ensure that the knowledge, skills and practices of educators are up to date, and that areas requiring further development are identified and addressed.